Variational formula for the time-constant of first-passage percolation: Introduction

-can be thought of as the limit-shape.
-The extension of the~\citet{cox_limit_1981} theorem to $\Z^d$ was shown by~\citet{kesten_aspects_1986}. \citet{boivin_first_1990} proved the result for stationary-ergodic media.
-Despite these strong existence results on the time-constant and limit-shape, surprisingly little else is known in sufficient generality~\citep{van_den_berg_inequalities_1993}.
+can be thought of as the limit shape of~\FPP.
+Boivin\,\citet{boivin_first_1990} proved the Cox-Durrett result for stationary-ergodic edge weights; we rely on his more general result in this paper and state it precisely in~\Secref{sec:proofs-related-to-discrete-variational-formula}.
+Despite these strong existence results on the time constant and limit shape, surprisingly little else is known in sufficient generality~\citep{van_den_berg_inequalities_1993}.

-The following is a selection of facts that are known about the time-constant.
-It's known that $m(e_1) = 0$ iff $F(0) \geq p_T$, where $p_T$ is the critical probability for bond percolation on $\Z^d$~\citep{kesten_aspects_1986}. \citet{durrett_shape_1981} described an interesting class of examples where $B_0$ has flat-spots. \citet{marchand_strict_2002} and subsequently,~\citet{auffinger_differentiability_2013} have recently explored some aspects of this class of examples in great detail.
-It's also known that if $F$ is an exponential distribution, $B_0$ is not a Euclidean ball in high-enough dimensions~\citep{kesten_aspects_1986}.
-Exact results for the limit-shape are only available for ``up-and-right'' directed percolation with special edge weights~\citep{seppalainen_exact_1998,johansson_shape_2000}.
-In fact,~\citet{johansson_shape_2000} not only obtains the limit-shape for directed percolation, but also (loosely speaking) shows that
+The following is a selection of results when the weights are i.i.d.
+It's known that $m(e_1) = 0$ iff $F(0) \geq p_T$, where $p_T$ is the critical probability for bond percolation on $\Z^d$~\citep{kesten_aspects_1986}.
+Durrett and Liggett \citet{durrett_shape_1981} described an interesting class of examples where $B_0$ has flat spots, and so indeed $B_0$ cannot be the euclidean ball.
+Marchand \citet{marchand_strict_2002} and subsequently Auffinger and Damron \citet{auffinger_differentiability_2013} have recently explored some aspects of this class of examples in great detail.
+Exact results for the limit shape are only available for ``up-and-right'' directed percolation with special edge weight distributions~\citep{seppalainen_exact_1998,johansson_shape_2000}.
+In fact, Johannson~\citet{johansson_shape_2000} not only obtains the limit shape for directed percolation, but also (loosely speaking) shows that

-where $\xi$ is distributed according to the (GUE) Tracy-Widom distribution.
-Hence, \FPP~is thought to be in the so-called KPZ universality class.
+where $C$ is a constant, and $\xi$ is distributed according to the (GUE) Tracy-Widom distribution.
+Because of this and other physical reasons~\citep{krug_universality_1988}, the fluctuations of \FPP~are thought to be in the so-called KPZ universality class when $m(x)$ is strictly convex.

-Several theorems can be proved assuming properties of the limit-shape.
-For example, results about the fluctuations of $\mathcal{T}(x)$ can be obtained if it's known that the limit-shape has a ``curvature'' that's uniformly bounded~\citep{auffinger_differentiability_2013,newman_surface_1995}.~\citet{chatterjee_central_2013} prove Gaussian fluctuations for \FPP~in thin-cylinders under the hypothesis that the limit-shape is strictly convex in the $e_1$ direction.
-Properties like strict convexity, regularity or the curvature of the limit-shape have not been proved, and are of great interest.
+Several theorems can be proved assuming properties of the limit shape.
+For example, results about the fluctuations of $\T(x)$ can be obtained if it's known that the limit shape has a ``curvature'' that's uniformly bounded~\citep{auffinger_differentiability_2013,newman_surface_1995}.
+Chatterjee and Dey \citet{chatterjee_central_2013} prove Gaussian fluctuations for \FPP\ in thin cylinders under the hypothesis that the limit shape is strictly convex in the $e_1$-direction.
+Therefore, properties like strict convexity, regularity, or the curvature of the limit shape are of great interest.